top of page

 You can see the route we chose and follow in our footsteps by downloading this free one-day walking tour, which you can also split into multiple days.

 Walking Athens, in our opinion, is very easy.
 The terrain is mainly flat and it is easy to navigate.
-If you prefer to have someone with you, you can opt to be guided by a local on a walking tour of Athens for a minimal cost.
+If you prefer to have someone with you, you can opt to be guided by a local on a free walking tour of Athens, or for minimal cost.
 We prefer local guides, as they know the city on a more intimate level and are able to provide you additional insight that other guides cannot.
 Whichever you choose, to truly experience Athens, it is best explored on foot.

 A large number of the sites of Athens, Greece are located within walking distance from one another, but it is the lesser known sites of Athens; the hidden monuments, buildings and parks that will amaze you.